Hyundai Creta: Vietnam

+The facelifted model was introduced in Vietnam on 3 June 2025, with four variants: Standard, Special, Premium and N Line.
+The facelift model uses the same Smartstream 1.5-litre petrol engine from the pre-facelift model.

 Safety

-The Creta in its indian specification is sold with two frontal airbags, antilock brakes, front seatbelt reminders and a tyre pressure monitor as standard equipment.
+The Creta in its Indian specification is sold with two frontal airbags, antilock brakes, front seatbelt reminders and a tyre pressure monitor as standard equipment.
 Better equipped trim levels are equipped with electronic stability control, ISOFIX anchorages, front-seat side torso-protecting seat airbags and head-protecting curtains.

-Global NCAP crash-tested the Indian-market Hyundai Creta in its basic safety specification of two airbags and anti-lock brakes in H1 2022.
+Global NCAP 1.0 (based on Latin NCAP 2013) crash-tested the Indian-market Hyundai Creta in its basic safety specification of two airbags and anti-lock brakes in H1 2022.
 The Creta narrowly achieved three stars for adult occupant protection in the offset deformable barrier test.
 Protection of the driver's head was rated only adequate.

-The Creta achieved three stars for child occupant protection.
-It does not have ISOFIX anchorages as standard or three-point belts for all seating positions.
-Using the child seats Hyundai recommended for the test, dynamic performance of the 18 month-old child was good, but the 3 year-old's head moved forward excessively.
+The Creta received three stars for child occupant protection.
+It does not come with ISOFIX anchorages as standard or three-point seat belts for all seating positions.
+When using the child seats recommended by Hyundai for the test, the dynamic performance of the 18-month-old child was good; however, the head of the 3-year-old moved forward excessively.

-The Indonesian-made Hyundai Creta was rated 5 star in ASEAN NCAP.

 Powertrain

-Alcazar/Grand Creta
+Alcazar / Grand Creta

 In June 2021, Hyundai introduced a long-wheelbase, three-row version of the Creta as the Hyundai Alcazar in India, as the Hyundai Creta Grand in Mexico and as the Hyundai Grand Creta elsewhere.
 Produced in India (codename: SU2i LWB), it features a reworked front styling, 6-seater and 7-seater options, and available with a 2.0-litre Nu petrol engine or a 1.5-litre diesel engine.